What do Pentecostal Christians believe?

-Like other Christians, Pentecostals hold to the core doctrines of the Trinity, the deity of Jesus Christ, and the belief that the Bible is the Word of God.
+As with other followers of the Christian faith, beliefs and theology are important to Pentecostals. hold to the core doctrines of the Trinity, the deity of Jesus Christ, and the belief that the Bible is the Word of God.
 Also like other Christians, they believe the Holy Spirit is the divine, third person of the Trinity, co-equal to the Father and Son, who the ascended Jesus sent on the day of Pentecost as recorded in Acts 2.

 But unlike some Christians, Pentecostals are united by the belief that after the Holy Spirit applies Christ’s salvation to the sinner, there is another experience available to the believer where the Holy Spirit fills them, which many believe is evidence by speaking in tongues.
-Most Pentecostals believe this experience should be the norm for all Christians.
+Most Pentecostals believe this experience should be the norm for all Christians, whatever their denomination.

 "Tongues" in the English translation of the New Testament Greek word "charisma," which is one of nine gifts of the Spirit described in 1 Corinthians 12:4-11 in the New Testament.
 Some believe "tongues," is speaking known languages, but which are unfamiliar to the speaker; others believe "tongues" is speaking in languages unknown to anyone.
 Still others believe both are possibilities.

 Summary of Pentecostal Theology

 The 16 Fundamental Truths of the Assemblies of God

 Assemblies of God is the largest Pentecostal denomination in the world and the fastest-growing denominations in the Christian faith.
 Because this is true, their beliefs offer a good representation of basic Pentecostal theology.

 The 16 Fundamental Truths were articulated in 1916 at the 4th General Council is large part to combat unorthodox teachings entering their churches.